PunitSoniME/purekit/docs/docs/object/create.md

 ---
 title: create
-definition:
+definition: create(prototype, [properties])
 description: Creates a new object with the specified prototype and properties.
+If the properties argument is not provided, an empty object with the given prototype is created.
 ---